Who is a freelancer?

 TDS for Freelancers

 Government of India has made regulation by which an individual/company paying an individual or another company for services offered needs to deduct TDS.
-TDS in case of freelance should be deducted @ 10%.
+In case of freelance TDS is deducted @ 10%.
 Individual/company from India having valid Tax Deduction Account Number(TAN) can only deduct TDS from your earnings.
 Unless your client has a TAN they are not eligible to deduct any TDS from your earnings.
 In many cases companies/individuals from outside India won’t have TAN, no TDS is applicable.
 In that case, depositing Advance Tax becomes freelancers liability.
 If any of your clients have deducted TDS on payments made to you, you can take credit of this tax deducted from your final tax dues.

 Here are the other taxes applicable to Freelancers: